safevideo/autollm/README.md

 ## 🌟 contributing

-**love autollm?
-Star the repo or contribute and help us make it even better!** See our [contributing guidelines](CONTRIBUTING.md) for more information.
+**love autollm? star the repo or contribute and help us make it even better!** see our [contributing guidelines](CONTRIBUTING.md) for more information.

 <p align="center">
     <a href="https://github.com/safevideo/autollm/graphs/contributors">